| | | | |

-This collection of Humpty Dumpty science experiments are perfect for Early Years to fit in with a Nursery Rhyme theme or also great for older children, especially for practising designing an experiment following correct scientific procedures.
+This collection of Humpty Dumpty science experiments is perfect for Early Years Science to fit in with a Nursery Rhyme theme.
+Older children could use it for practising designing an experiment following correct scientific procedures.
+I’ve used plastic sealable bags to keep the mess contained, but children could also wrap the egg in protective materials ( not the cous cous or rice ) and use masking tape to keep it all together

 Humpty Dumpty sat on a wall